 Now that that's out of the way:

-I'm a recently graduated twenty-something who loves to learn but really wishes she could just download crap into her brain whenever she wanted.
+I'm a twenty-something who loves to learn but really wishes she could just download crap into her brain whenever she wanted.
 That would be awesome.
 (The Matrix, anyone?)
 I'm also a writer who can never finish anything, mostly because I'm both a perfectionist and a compulsive multi-tasker.
 Well, I finish poetry.
-Sometimes. :) I want to act and direct as well--I'm a theatre major, so I'm going to be living with my mother until I'm forty.
+Sometimes. :) I want to act and direct as well--I was a theatre major, so I'm perpetually broke and/or minimally employed.
 Hooray.
 But the writing is really my focus.

 On a non-professional note, I'm a pagan and a thinker.
 If I could get paid to philosophize (but never have to actually publish anything, for lo, I am lazy...)
 I would take that job in a heartbeat.
 I like to know things and I like to know how those things fit together.
 Occasionally you might catch me sneaking quantum physics into my art.
 Or chocolate into my peanut butter. :)

 I'm an avid people-watcher.
 One of my favorite things to do is to sit on the train and observe, trying to figure out who's going where, what their lives are like.
 What they're thinking.

 Alanis Morisette's "Perfect" pretty much sums up a lot of my issues.
 All of which I'm working on improving.
 It's a process.